 Public prosecutors offices are staffed with public prosecutors (Prosecutor-General, Deputy Prosecutor-General, Superintending Prosecutors, Public Prosecutors and Assistant Prosecutors) and public prosecutors’ assistant officers.

-In criminal cases, public prosecutors have the power to investigate any criminal offense, decide whether or not to institute prosecution, request proper application of law by courts and control and supervise the execution of judgment, and furthermore, as representatives of public interests, may perform such other functions as are authorized by the Civil Code and other laws.
+In criminal cases, public prosecutors have the power to investigate any criminal offense, decide whether or not to institute prosecution, request proper application of law to courts and control / supervise the execution of judgment, and furthermore, as representatives of public interests, they are given more authority by the Civil Code and other laws.